-Exclusive: J.C.
+J.C.
 Penney to file for bankruptcy as soon as next week, sources say

 J.C.
 Penney declined to comment.

+Before the pandemic, J.C.
+Penney hoped to persuade creditors to give it more financial breathing room, as Soltau tried to forge a turnaround focused on the company’s roots as a seller of affordable apparel for middle class families.

+But discussions with creditors earlier this year did not win J.C.
+Penney any concessions, the sources said.
+The coronavirus outbreak prompted the company to draw $1.25 billion from its revolving credit line and eventually start making bankruptcy preparations.

-Reporting by Mike Spector and Jessica DiNapoli in New York; Editing by Chizu Nomiyama
+Reporting by Mike Spector and Jessica DiNapoli in New York; Editing by Chizu Nomiyama and Nick Zieminski